Edge add-ons Manifest V3 migration tracker

 One of the biggest changes in Manifest V3 is the removal of blocking webRequest API support.
 Google claimed that it is removing that API for "Privacy, Performance, and Compatibility" .
 Regarding Privacy, Google said that blocking webRequest API "requires excessive access to user data, because extensions need to read each network request made for the user".
 However, it still allows the the non-blocking webRequest API to be used to observe and analyze traffics.
 That is, Edge add-ons will still be able to log and collect all your web activities, but an adblocker will have a harder time blocking unwanted ads.
 Ultimately, this is not about "Privacy".
 It is more about ad monetization.

 The argument about "Performance" is valid, though the benefit is very minor.
 A well-written Edge Add-on Store would add no more than a few milliseconds.
 Most users will not noticed the performance difference, though they will clearly notice when ads are shown.
 As for "Compatibility", it is simply to be compatible with "service worker", which is yet another change that is newly introduced in Manifest V3, which has its own set of problems without really giving any noticeable benefit to the users.
+In certain cases, the unpredictable life-cycles of "service workers" may actually result in worse performances.

 To be fair, ChromeStats is able to provide much of the functionality on this site for free thanks to ads.
 We do not like ads either, and we use adblocker ourselves, though we recognize the financial benefits of showing ads.
 However, we do not believe that the changes in Manifest V3, as it stands, is well-justified.
 We are sharing the migration tracker below to help track the current status of Manifest V3 migration.